giantswarm/handbook/content/docs/support-and-ops/ops-recipes/troubleshooting-gitops.md

     ...
     ```

-    __Note__: If the resource has no labels (or `flux trace` returns `object not managed by Flux`) the object is not produced as result of helm or kustomize but could still be owned by a higher resource.
+    __Note__: If the resource has no labels (or `flux trace` returns `object not managed by Flux`) the object is not produced as a result of helm or kustomize but could still be owned by a higher resource.
 An example would be a *pod* which may not have the labels, but the parent *deployment* does.

 ## Download the Git Repository source